VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 that there were 2 queries with the number of rows in the range `(408.4 - 464.2]` since the last VictoriaMetrics start.

-The metrics ending with `_bucket` suffix allow estimating arbitrary percentile for the observed measurement with the help of [histogram_quantile](https://docs.victoriametrics.com/MetricsQL.html#histogram_quantile) function.
+The counters ending with `_bucket` suffix allow estimating arbitrary percentile for the observed measurement with the help of [histogram_quantile](https://docs.victoriametrics.com/MetricsQL.html#histogram_quantile) function.
 For example, the following query returns the estimated 99th percentile on the number of rows read per each query during the last hour (see `1h` in square brackets):